 CCPR has a strong record of completion of PhD in Media and Communication Studies, Creative Industries, Cultural Policy and Journalism Studies with our graduates entering a range of destinations, with many embarking on an academic career in the area of media and communications both in the UK and internationally.

-The Centre sits within the School of Culture and Creative Arts (SCCA) and the College of Arts, both of which also offer a range of graduate support and networking opportunities through the College Graduate School.
+The Centre sits within the School of Culture and Creative Arts (SCCA) and the College of Arts and Humanities, both of which also offer a range of graduate support and networking opportunities through the College Graduate School.

 Previous Postgraduate Researchers

 - 2018: Clare Edwards completed her Ph.D research that examined Cultural Policy in Glasgow, 1970-1989

 - 2018: Angela Esposito completed her Ph.D research that examined International food television show formats in the digital era